 See here the schedules of bus companies with the best reviews and safety records:

 Want to know how to go to the city centre from the airport?
 Have a look at our page on Siem Reap Airport.

 Phnom Penh to Siem Reap by Ferry*

-Ferries on this route only operate during the wet season which is from June to November.
+Ferries on this route only operate during the wet season (June to November).
 Bear in mind that the ferries operating along this route may not have the proper safety and cleanliness standards that you’re accustomed to, and the boat ride can get quite hot.

-If you’re keen on taking the ferry, you can board at the main ferry port along Preah Sisowath Quay in the city centre.
+If you’re keen on taking the ferry, you can board the boat at the main ferry port along Preah Sisowath Quay in the city centre.
 You can also book your tickets in advance through your hotel and local travel agencies in Phnom Penh.

 In Siem Reap, you will arrive at the Phnom Krom Port.
-From this ferry port, you need to take a tuk-tuk (20min) or a taxi (10-15min) to arrive in the city center of Siem Reap.
+From this ferry port, you can take a 20-minute tuk-tuk or a 10-minute taxi to the city centre.
 A tuk-tuk ride usually costs around $5 and a taxi will be approximately $10-$15.